Projects

 Robert Noyce Master Teacher Fellows

-With proposed funding from the National Science Foundation, USF will partner with Hillsborough County Public Schools, the Florida High Tech Corridor, Advanced Manufacturing and Robotics Center (AMRoC), and other private and non-profit educational entities across the county to support STEM teachers and increase STEM pathways for students in grades 6-12.
+With funding from the National Science Foundation, USF partners with Hillsborough County Public Schools, the Florida High Tech Corridor, Advanced Manufacturing and Robotics Center (AMRoC), and other private and non-profit educational entities across the county to support STEM teachers and increase STEM pathways for students in grades 6-12.

 The project addresses a national interest by providing advanced education and authentic, action-oriented, training to support the development of STEM Master Teacher Fellows.
 The project's objective is to develop the teachers' knowledge, confidence, and leadership skills to provide mechatronics-based lessons to secondary students in their classrooms and after-school programs; thereby broadening participation in STEM.